-Do you feel misunderstood, go through bitter self-recrimination, confused about how you feel, how to cope with life challenges or distracted?
-Occasionally, we feel sad and display lack of energy or vigour however being able to gain a deep understanding of the reasons behind the distress enables us to regulate our mood.
+Do you feel misunderstood, go through bitter self-recrimination, be confused about how you feel, cope with life challenges, or be distracted?
+Occasionally, we feel sad and display a lack of energy or vigor; however, gaining a deep understanding of the reasons behind the distress enables us to regulate our mood.
 The awareness allows us to remedy our feelings either through finding a solution or adopting a restorative method.

-The problem arises when unknown anxiety, procrastination, fear or an undigested disturbing experience pushes us to nihilism.
-When we lack the capacity to identify an accurate reason for the lingering inner conflicts, we tend to gravitate towards the negative path.
-This complication prevents us to gain insight into what has triggered our despair, anxiety or any other impaired emotions.
-This is when self-help stops working and you need a confidante, someone who patiently and supportively listens.
+The problem arises when unknown anxiety, procrastination, fear, or an undigested disturbing experience pushes us to nihilism.
+When we cannot identify an accurate reason for the lingering inner conflicts, we tend to gravitate towards the negative path.
+This complication prevents us from gaining insight into what has triggered our despair, anxiety, or other impaired emotions.
+This is when self-help stops working, and you need a confidante, someone who patiently and supportively listens.

-When your own efforts and resources are ineffective and you are blindly steering the wheel, it’s time to establish a personal interaction that acts as a catalyst.
-A professional who can improve your wellbeing and resolve your worrisome behaviours and thoughts.
+When your efforts and resources are ineffective and blindly steering the wheel, it’s time to establish a personal interaction that acts as a catalyst—a professional who can improve your wellbeing and resolve your worrisome behaviors and thoughts.

 Jupilings: Please tell us about your background and areas of expertise-

 KW: I am a registered psychotherapist and a life coach.
 I have a masters degree in psychology and life coaching training from the Adler Institute/the University of Toronto.
 I work with individuals and couples on a wide range of issues from finding purpose in life and achieving dreams and goals to dealing with more severe mental health issues such as addiction, trauma, depression, etc. Please see the website for a more detailed list: www.psychcompany.com

 Jupilings: In the context of living a meaningful & a mindful life, how can we distinguish between who we should be and whom we want to be-